When it comes to freelancing, the more you can streamline and automate, the better.

 These are the types of things that should be included in the main features of the app or software.
 You should not have to pay extra for these types of things.

-Free Accounting Software
+Free Accounting Software for Freelancers

 There are tons of free accounting softwares available for freelancers to help keep track of their finances.